Molecular layer deposition: Non-monolayer growth

 When carrying out an MLD process, the ideal case of one monolayer per cycle is not usually applicable.
 In the real world, many parameters affect the actual growth rate of the film, which in turn produce non idealities like sub-monolayer growth (deposition of less than a full layer per cycle), island growth and coalescence of islands.

 Substrate effects

 During an MLD process, film growth will usually achieve a constant value (GPC).
 However, during the first cycles, incoming precursor molecules will not interact with a surface of the grown material but rather with the bare substrate, and thus will undergo different chemical reactions with different reaction rates.
-As a consequence of this, growth rates can experience a substrate enhancement (faster substate-film reaction than film-film reactions) and therefore higher GPCs in the first cycles; or a substrate inhibition (slower substate-film reaction than film-film reactions), accompanied by a GPC decrease at the beginning.
+As a consequence of this, growth rates can experience a substrate enhancement (faster substrate-film reaction than film-film reactions) and therefore higher GPCs in the first cycles; or a substrate inhibition (slower substrate-film reaction than film-film reactions), accompanied by a GPC decrease at the beginning.
 In any case, process growth rates can be very similar in both cases in some depositions.